 How to clean your solar panels

+When it comes to solar panel cleaning it isn’t as difficult as you might think, as long as you can access them.
 The thing to remember is that any build-up of dust, dirt, bird droppings, debris, and grease will affect the panels’ ability to absorb the sun’s rays so the dustier your area, the more frequently you’ll need to have them cleaned.
 To do this is a fairly simple process.
 Firstly if your panelling appears to be simply dusty then a good swish with a garden hose should do the trick.
 Obviously, the rain will do the same job and although we don’t like rainy days, when it does, at least it’s cleaning your solar panels.

 Since your solar panels are designed to live in the elements, you don’t need to turn off solar panels to clean them.
 However, stick to a normal garden hose, using a pressure washer to clean your solar panels could potentially cause damage due to the much higher water pressure.